yz3ro/yz3ro/README.md

 <h2 align="left">Hi 👋!
-My name is Yusuf and I'm a Android Developer, from Turkey.
+My name is Yusuf and I'm an Android Developer, from Turkey.
 You can review my codes and provide recommendations.</h2>

 ###